DinoChiesa/Apigee-Cloud-Run-Authentication-Example/README.md

    on behalf of a configured Service Account identity, from the Google Cloud IAM endpoint.
 The SA that the  Apigee proxy is running as, must have `iam.serviceAccountTokenCreator` role on the Service Account that it requests an Identity Token for.
-(This is true even if the Service Account requested is the same identity as the caller!)
+(This is true even if the Service Account requested is the same identity as the caller!, ie if a Service Account is requesting an Identity Token for itself.)

    This works like the previous case, but your API Proxy logic is obtaining the ID token "manually" with a network call, and in this case, does not cache it